Application and Review Deadlines

 - The College Review Committee reviews the applications using the University Grants Scoring Rubric.
 The Committee completes the College Review and Recommendation form including a rank-ordered list of applications, with a brief statement (1-3 sentences) justifying the ranking, for use by the Faculty Development Committee.
 Note that the College Review Committee recommends the level of funding for each application.

-- The College Review Committee sends all applications and accompanying documentation to the Dean of the College.
+- The College Review Committee sends all applications and accompanying documentation except the University Grants Scoring Rubric to the Dean of the College.

-- The Dean reviews the applications, adds comments if necessary, and forwards the applications to the Office of the Provost for review by the Faculty Development Committee.
+- The Dean reviews the applications and accompanying documentation, adds comments if necessary, and forwards them to the Office of the Provost for review by the Faculty Development Committee.

-- The Faculty Development Committee reviews the applications and makes award recommendations to the Provost.
+- The Faculty Development Committee reviews the applications and accompanying documentation and makes award recommendations to the Provost.

 - The Provost's office makes the final decision and administers the awards.